kergoth/beets-importmodify/README.md

 [ruff badge]: https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json
 [ruff project]: https://github.com/charliermarsh/ruff

 The [ImportModifyInfo](https://github.com/kergoth/beets-importmodifyinfo) Plugin for [Beets][] applies modifications to received metadata before import.
 This is largely intended to correct issues with imported metadata which would otherwise be lost on running `mbsync`.
 This plugin is inspired by the [ImportReplace][] Plugin and my old [modifyonimport][] plugin, but I found that those modifications would often be lost when running `mbsync` or equivalent.
+There is a limitation to the way this plugin works which is important to understand, **please** read the Limitations and Caveats section.

+## Limitations and Caveats

+This plugin's configuration looks like a command-line from the `modify` command.
+This is done for convenience, and to allow one to limit the scope of the modifications using a typical beets query.
+This is **not** `modify`, however, as the queries are against objects created from the importer, and modifications are made to the importer info, not the items in your library.

+This means that existing metadata from the files being imported is unavailable, as is existing metadata in the database when using `import -L`.
+This only has access to the metadata coming from the importer, i.e. MusicBrainz.

+Despite this limitation, it's valuable for correcting issues with importer metadata, or to make the imported metadata consistent.

 ## Installation